benjajorquera/benjajorquera.github.io/README.md

-# Benjampin Jorquera's Computer engineering professional portfolio
+# Benjamín Jorquera's Computer engineering professional portfolio

 **With a simple, clean, and responsive [Jekyll](https://jekyllrb.com/) theme for academics.**